dmauser/azure-dns-private-resolver/vwan-lab/README.md

 ./adr-vwan-deploy.sh
 ```

-## Scenario 1: DNS componentsIn this part of the lab, you will add all DNS components:
+## Scenario 1: DNS components

+In this part of the lab, you will add all DNS components:
-1 - On-premises Windows DNS Servers (Branch 1 and Branch2).
+1 - On-premises Windows DNS Servers (Branch1 and Branch2).
 2 - DNS Private Resolver with Inbound and Outbound endpoints.

 ```bash